Mempool: Visualisation of both count and size of unconfirmed transactions in the Bitcoin network

 The Bitcoin mempool as an interactive graphics: Please stay patient until the page fully loaded and the graphics are generated and rendered.

-Time scale matches GMT+2, Timezone Berlin.
+Time scale should match your local Timezone.
 The page is not cached and the data is recollected minutely, updated and pulled to the webserver every 5 minutes, and displayed after every reload of the page.
 Statistics running since 2 August 2017, but will be cleared when I reboot my full node.
+(Sorry, data rebuild at 2017-09-14, longer gaps are a clue that there was an outage of the full node respectively the connection)

 Open clean version in a single tab/window.